-The GLBTQ Educational Equity (GLEE) Project was the context for my doctoral action research LINK.
-The Project received 3 years of funding (1999 to 2002) from the EU Socrates programme to develop (with an international training team) a Leadership Training Course for European school teachers.
+The GLBTQ Educational Equity (GLEE) Project was the context for my doctoral action research at Oulu University, Finland.
+The GLEE Project received 3 years of funding (1999 to 2002) from the EU Socrates programme to develop (with an international training team) a Leadership Training Course for European school teachers.

 Following the course, the participants became part of an internet-based support network called GLEENET.
 This network provided a resource centre as well as a space for communication between participating teachers to support their own local actions and transnational projects.

 During the GLEE Project my role as the researcher was to collect and analyse data to assist the development of the Leadership Training Course, and construct pedagogical theory and practice to foster teacher empowerment and promote GLBTQ educational equity.
 Critical pedagogy provided the theoretical foundations and starting point.
 Using a methodological approach based on critical action research, the research began with the planning of a Leadership Training Course with the training team.